drewrwilson/toolsforactivism/README.md

  * [Contact Congress (FFTF)](http://congress.fightforthefuture.org/) - Used to send emails to members of the US Congress.
 This is Fight for the Future's hosted-version of the open sources Contact Congress.
 Ideal for organizations that send a lot of emails to congress, but who don't have tech staff who can install and maintain their own version of the open source software.

 ## Projects to keep an eye on (ie projects in development)
+These are all projects that are works in process.
+Not finished, but worth checking out.

  * [Where@](https://github.com/the-learning-collective/whereat) - a mobile app to help protesters communicate with each other in realtime during marches
+ * [Stencil Validator](https://drewrwilson.com/stencilvalidator/) ([code](https://github.com/drewrwilson/stencilvalidator)) - a design tool for determining if your artwork is a valid stencil
+ * [Day of Action](https://github.com/handsupwalkout/handsupwalkout.github.io) - web tool to help make a day of action campaign.

 ## How do I contribute to this list?
 Have an idea of a tool that should be on this list?
 Here's how you can add it: